He is a natural born hunter!

 Personality and Temperament

-The Saluki is calm and composed and can be a very good therapy dog.
+Saluki is calm and composed and can be a perfect therapy dog.
 He is not the sort to bother you too much.
 He is not the complaining or whining type at all.
-He is just a great companion to take out with you when you go walking or running.
+He is a great companion to take out with you when walking or running.

 How is he with kids?

-Now, while the Saluki is tolerant of children and likes them, he is not much of a playmate for kids.
-He is a sighthound and like all sighthounds, the Saluki is self-centered.
+Now, while Saluki tolerates and likes children, he is not much of a playmate for kids.
+He is a sighthound; like all sighthounds, the Saluki is self-centered.

 What does this mean?

-While the Saluki is calm and composed, he does have some bad habits like stealing food, chasing small animals, attacking cats, and trying to jump over the fence.
+While calm and composed, Saluki has bad habits like stealing food, chasing small animals, attacking cats, and trying to jump over the fence.

 Also…

-He is very tall, rises to a height of about 28 inches, which means nothing is out of his reach.
-He is very athletic, and he has the ability to jump very high.
-Training and early socialization is important with this dog.
+He is very tall and rises to about 28 inches, which means nothing is out of his reach.
+He is very athletic, and he can jump very high.
+Training and early socialization are essential with this dog.

 The Saluki is one of the healthiest breeds of dogs out there.
-In fact, all hounds enjoy robust health and the Saluki is no different.
+All hounds enjoy robust health, and the Saluki is no different.

 He has a life expectancy of 12 to 14 years.
-They are big and strong dogs, but vulnerable to certain health issues such as…
+They are big and robust dogs but vulnerable to specific health issues such as…

 - Anesthesia Sensitivity,